-England after the Norman Conquest of 1066.
-The Cleasby family lived in Cleasby, a parish near Darlington in the North Riding of Yorkshire.
+The name Cleasby arrived in England after the Norman Conquest of 1066.
+The Cleasby family lived in the North Riding of Yorkshire at Cleasby, a parish in the union of Darlington, wapentake of Gilling-East.

 Early Origins of the Cleasby family

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) indicating that those holders registered would hold the land until the end of time.
-Hence, this large village of Cleasby (sometimes Clesby) in the North Riding of Yorkshire was held by Enisan, a Norman noble, who is the conjectural ancestor of the Cleasby surname.
+The surname Cleasby was first found in Yorkshire where the village of Cleasby (sometimes Clesby) in the North Riding of Yorkshire was held by Enisan, a Norman noble, who is the conjectural ancestor of the Cleasby surname.

 Early History of the Cleasby family